 The annual reunion of the Saints of the Tenth ward was held yesterday afternoon in the Liberty hall, where all had a most enjoyable time.
-The old had a most enjoyable time.
 The old people of the ward arrived early in the afternoon and engaged in an old-time handshake, while from 4 o'clock till 8 the 500 guests present partook of the delicious refreshments that had been bounteously provided for their delecta-tion.
-The following program was rendered, much to the delight of those Hymn, "Come, come ye Saints" ...
+The following program was rention dered, much to the delight of those present:

+Hymn, "Come, come ye Saints" Congregation Address of welcome